Financial Fair Play – New Tests

 The Unspoken Details of Profit and Sustainability Rules

-This essay also introduces the extra tests, obligations and sanctions that have been added to FFP by the Profit and Sustainability Rules (P&S Rules).
+This essay also introduces the extra tests, obligations and sanctions that were added to FFP by the Profit and Sustainability Rules (P&S Rules) in 2016.
+The old FFP rules were scrapped in 2016 and no longer apply.

-FFP tests and rules are much different to the original versions that the likes of Leeds United, QPR, Bournemouth etc have fallen foul of.
+FFP tests and rules are now very different to the original versions that the likes of Leeds United, QPR, Bournemouth etc have fallen foul of in the past.

-The tests are much more than a simple “you can lose up to £39m in any three year period”.
+The tests are much more complicated than the old, simple rule; “you can lose up to £39m in any three year period”.

 All initial information must be provided by the club to the EFL by 1st March of the current season.
 Any further information must be provided on demand by the EFL.